zulip/zulip/templates/corporate/case-studies/end-point-case-study.md

 Tipton](https://www.endpointdev.com/team/joanne-tipton/), a senior team manager at End Point.
 “I’m on it all day.
 I need to have an idea of all the things that are going on, so the [desktop notifications](/help/desktop-notifications) are invaluable.”
-There are 130 streams in the organization, and managers are subscribed to most of them.
-Joanne takes advantage of per-stream flexibility for notifications, turning on notification sounds just for low-traffic streams where every message is important.
+There are 130 channels in the organization, and managers are subscribed to most of them.
+Joanne takes advantage of per-channel flexibility for notifications, turning on notification sounds just for low-traffic channels where every message is important.

 > “Zulip is my lifeline.”